 He returned to Alabama in July to continue his work.
 He helped assemble a list of federal, state, and local agencies that could provide assistance for those in need.
 He also tutored children, helped poor locals apply for aid, and worked to register voters.
 That summer of 1965, Congress passed the Voting Rights Act.
-On August 14, 1965, Daniels was one of a group of 29 protesters, including members of the Student Nonviolent Coordinating Committee (SNCC), who went to Fort Deposit, Alabama to picket its whites-only stores.
-All of the protesters were arrested and taken to jail in the nearby town of Hayneville.
+On August 14, 1965, Daniels was one of a group of 29 protesters, including members of the Student Nonviolent Coordinating Committee (SNCC), who went to Fort Deposit, Alabama, to picket its whites-only stores.
+All protesters were arrested and taken to jail in the nearby town of Hayneville.
 The police released five juvenile protesters the next day.
 The rest of the group was held for six days; they refused to accept bail unless everyone was bailed.

-On August 20, 1965 the prisoners were released without transport back to Fort Deposit.
+On August 20, 1965, the prisoners were released without transport back to Fort Deposit.
 After release, the group waited near the courthouse jail while one of their members called for transport.
-Daniels with three others, Father Richard F. Morrisroe (a white Catholic priest) and two black female activists walked to buy a cold soft drink at nearby Varner's Cash Store, one of the few local places to serve Blacks.
-But barring the front was Tom L. Coleman, an unpaid special deputy who was holding a shotgun and had a pistol in a holster.
+Daniels, with three others, Father Richard F. Morrisroe (a white Catholic priest), and two black female activists walked to buy a cold soft drink at nearby Varner's Cash Store, one of the few local places to serve Blacks.
+But barring the front was Tom L. Coleman, an unpaid special deputy holding a shotgun with a pistol in a holster.
 Coleman threatened the group and leveled his gun at seventeen-year-old Ruby Sales.
-Daniels pushed Sales down catching the full blast of the shotgun and was killed instantly.
+Daniels pushed Sales down, catching the full blast of the shotgun, and was killed instantly.
 Morrisroe grabbed activist Joyce Bailey and ran with her.
 Coleman shot Morrisroe, severely wounding him in the lower back, and then stopped firing.
-Upon learning of Daniels' murder, Martin Luther King, Jr. stated, "one of the most heroic Christian deeds of which I have heard in my entire ministry was performed by Jonathan Daniels".
+Upon learning of Daniels' murder, Martin Luther King, Jr. stated, "one of the most heroic Christian deeds of which I have heard in my entire ministry was performed by Jonathan Daniels."